English Major Guide

 Honors Program

-Second-semester sophomores who have done superior work in English are encouraged to seek admission to the departmental program leading to the degree of Bachelor of Arts with Distinction in English.
+Second-semester sophomores who have done superior work in English are encouraged to seek admission to the departmental program leading to the degree of Bachelor of Arts with Honors in English (effective beginning in the 2026-2027 academic year).
 Completing the English major with honors allows students to independently study a topic they choose and to write a researched, critical paper of at least 50 pages.

 Study Abroad